-As a biracial first-generation Muslim American living in the diaspora, I have never had the privilege of choosing a singular identity.
+As a non-binary, biracial, first-generation, Muslim American living in the diaspora, I have never had the privilege of choosing a singular identity.
 That truth is reflected in my interdisciplinary form of art-making involving acting, directing, writing, and advocacy work.

-As a multi-hyphenate artist, I am committed to being a part of and producing pieces that expand the canon of Middle Eastern and Asian American art.
-A goal in the art I create is to explore the cross-sections of where multiple identities intersect and find universality through specificity.
-I aspire to build a pipeline for strong femme leadership & challenge gender roles that are traditionally associated with people of color.
+As a multi-hyphenate artist, I am committed to being a part of and producing pieces that expand the canon of Middle Eastern and East Asian American representation.
+I aim to explore cross-sections of where multiple identities intersect to find universality through specificity.
+I aspire to build a pipeline for strong femme and non-binary leadership & challenge gender roles that are traditionally associated with people of color.

-As a community advocate, I serve as a staff member with The Chicago Inclusion Project & a founding member of the MENASA MidWest Artist Collective.
-I've also produced events, workshops and served on the board of the Chicago Chapter of The Muslim Writers Collective, a national grassroots arts organization aimed at reclaiming the Muslim American narrative.
+As a community advocate, I serve as a staff member with The Chicago Inclusion Project & a founding organizer of the SWANASA Central Artist Collective.
+I've previously produced events, workshops and served on the board of the Chicago Chapter of The Muslim Writers Collective, a national grassroots arts organization aimed at reclaiming the Muslim American narrative.
 I aim to empower artists to find their voice and own their power through teaching at Black Box Acting.

-Born & raised in Detroit, I chose to be a Chicago-based artist after graduating from Western Michigan University with degrees in Theatre Performance, Dance, and Sales & Business Marketing.
+Born & raised in Detroit, I moved to Chicago after graduating from Western Michigan University with degrees in Theatre Performance, Dance, and Sales & Business Marketing.